Connected, practical, and fun!

 - Seven-inch touchscreen with Bluetooth and audio connectivity

-Are you interested in one or more of these electric cars?
-For more information, check out these related articles:
+Interested in one or more of these electric cars?
+Check out these related CarMax articles:

 1Range figures are based on EPA estimates for when vehicle sold as new.
 Range will vary based on things like battery age, vehicle condition, and driving conditions.
 Battery range may decrease with time and use.
 Unless specified, figures are for vehicles equipped with an automatic transmission.
 See fueleconomy.gov.